-The Council reserve the right to suspend a Provider from the DPS supply base, for reasons such as, but not limited to;
+The Council reserve the right to suspend a Supplier from the DPS supply base, for reasons such as, but not limited to.

-- Non-compliance with Safeguarding requirements. - Other matters related to safeguarding e.g. during certain investigative processes. - Non-compliance with monitoring requirements. - Financial irregularities.
+- Non-compliance with Safeguarding requirements. - Other matters related to safeguarding e.g. during certain investigative processes. - Out of date insurance policies and documentation submitted at Enrolment stage. - Non-compliance with monitoring requirements. - Financial irregularities.

-A Suspension means that a Provider will not receive new Requirements distributed by the Council.
-A joint discussion between the Provider and the Council (and other appropriate parties if required), will determine the impact, and any necessary action, in respect of the Provider's other active Service Agreements.
+A Suspension means that a Supplier will not receive new Requirements distributed by the Council.
+A joint discussion between the Supplier and the Council (and other appropriate parties if required), will determine the impact, and any necessary action, in respect of the Supplier's other active Service Agreements.

-Once suspended from bidding for new requirements, current Service Agreements will continue except in the case of a serious complaint/concern where the Provider will have all routes removed and the requirement will be retendered, at Council's discretion.
+Once suspended from bidding for new requirements, current Service Agreements will continue except in the case of a serious complaint/concern where the Supplier will have all routes removed and the requirement will be retendered, at Council's discretion.

-Provider suspensions will be lifted once issues identified have been rectified to the acceptance of the Council as detailed in the Service Specification.
+Supplier suspensions will be lifted once issues identified have been rectified to the acceptance of the Council as detailed in the Service Specification.

-Providers may also choose a voluntary suspension of placements while addressing concerns in partnership with the Council.
+Suppliers may also choose a voluntary suspension of placements while addressing concerns in partnership with the Council.